 This revolution in agriculture is underway around the globe, but it has been slow to reach Sub-Saharan Africa.
 As part of the Innovation in Outcome Measurement (IOM) initiative—a two-year program to develop and test cheaper, better, and faster ways of collecting key agricultural data—TechnoServe conducted a pilot project to demonstrate the business case for providing drone services to African farmers.

 One of the primary obstacles keeping drones from flying above smallholders’ farms has been the absence of a sustainable funding model.
 The farmers have no way to fund such a significant investment themselves, while public-sector agencies already contend with stretched budgets.
 When farmers are organized in a contract farming (or outgrower) arrangement with a well-funded agribusiness, however, there is a private-sector actor that could finance the investment—if the arrangement makes business sense.

 To test whether that was the case, IOM partnered with Equator Seeds Limited, which works with 30,000 smallholders in Uganda on seed multiplication.
-A precision agriculture model, in which Equator Seeds provides drone services to its contract farmers, would help the company address one of its major constraints: while demand for quality seeds is rising rapidly in Uganda, the company’s difficulty in monitoring production by smallholders has limited output.
-Having accurate, updated, and precise data would benefit not only the farmers through improved yields and reduced costs, but also help the firm.
+A precision agriculture model, in which Equator Seeds uses drones to monitor the status of crops for its contract farmers, would help the company address one of its major constraints: while demand for quality seeds is rising rapidly in Uganda, the company’s difficulty in monitoring production by smallholders has limited output.
+Having accurate, updated, and precise data would benefit not only help the firm through increased efficiency and expanded operations, but also the farmers through improved yields and reduced costs.

 Better Data, Better Production